rdkreij/moords/README.md

 # MOORDS: Mooring Design and Simulation Package

+> **Note**: The moords package is currently in the early stages of development and should be used with caution.
+While the core features are functional, there may still be bugs and incomplete features.
+User feedback is welcome as the package evolves.

 The `moords` Python package provides advanced tools for the design, simulation, and visualization of mooring systems, made for oceanographic and marine engineering applications.
 It includes modules for designing mooring layouts, processing data, and simulation of the mooring in a flow.
 This package is specifically designed for fully submerged moorings.

 The simulation algorithm is based on the Mooring Design & Dynamics MATLAB package by Richard K. Dewey ([MoorDyn](https://web.uvic.ca/~rdewey/mooring/moordyn.php)), which has been translated to Python.